Security Pages

 @kc_gertenbach

 The IRS categorizes any email scam that involves tricking victims into revealing personal and financial information over the Internet as "phishing."
 The phishing definition is the act of sending emails impersonating a company or person in order to obtain your personal information.
 Smishing is the same practice done via text, iMessage, or smartphone SMS message.
-The IRS does not initiate contact via email, text message, or social media channels.
-They do not demand, make threats, or ask people for PIN numbers, passwords, or other details or credentials for their credit card, bank, or other financial accounts.
-Every year, the IRS alerts taxpayers to the latest versions of these email scams.
-Learn more about tax fraud and prevention.

-eFile.com practices multiple levels of security, assuring your information is safe when you prepare and e-file your tax return.
 Additionally, the IRS enforces multiple means to protect the identities of taxpayers.
 The IRS will not accept an e-filed tax return without the exact previous year adjusted gross income (AGI) and/or the most recently issued IRS Identity Protection PIN or IP-PIN.
 As per law, to enforce security and identity protection, state tax returns can only be e-filed if they are submitted with the federal return with the exception of California state returns.

-The IRS is always warning of various scams to watch out for as well as providing tips.
-For example, they recently issued a reminder to only enter accurate information from your W-2 and 1099 tax forms onto your return or into tax software.
-A scheme circulating on social media encouraged taxpayers to enter inaccurate W-2 entries in order to receive a large tax refund.
+The IRS is always warning of various scams to watch out for as well as providing tips, like a reminder to only enter accurate information from your W-2 and 1099 tax forms onto your return or into tax software.
+Several schemes circulating on social media have encouraged taxpayers to enter inaccurate W-2 entries in order to receive a large tax refund.
 Do not fall victim to this trick as the IRS will catch this.
-When you file your taxes on eFile.com, only enter figures from your tax forms exactly as they appear on your employers issued form.

-In recent years, the IRS saw mass amounts of Form 7202, Credits for Sick Leave and Family Leave for Certain Self-Employed Individuals, as well as Schedule H, Household Employment Taxes, being used to file fraudulent returns.
+In recent years, the IRS saw mass amounts of various tax credit forms being used to file fraudulent returns.
 These forms were able to be used to create fake information and claim a large credit, some as large as five figures.
 Remember to only report accurate, honest information on your income tax return.

-Have you received an unusual email from someone pretending to be the IRS?
-Did you get a threatening or urgent text message supposedly from the IRS or a tax filing company?
-Forward it directly to the IRS at phishing@irs.gov.
-If you believe you have accidentally provided your information to identity thieves, the IRS suggests immediately creating an IP-PIN and keeping it safe so no one can file a return with your information.
+• If you believe you have accidentally provided your information to identity thieves, the IRS suggests immediately creating an IP-PIN and keeping it safe so no one can file a return with your information.

-IRS "Dirty Dozen" Tax Scams
+What Is the IRS "Dirty Dozen" List?

 The IRS provides a collection of scams each year called the "Dirty Dozen" list; this warns taxpayers, tax professionals, and financial institutions of these schemes so more can be aware of them.

-Such recent cams included the Employee Retention Credit (ERC) scams which were done through identify theft and filing a fabricated return with this credit, claiming a refund of tens of thousands of dollars.
+Such recent scams included the Employee Retention Credit (ERC) scams which were done through identify theft and filing a fabricated return with this credit, claiming a refund of tens of thousands of dollars.
 Though this is a valid credit for back taxes, for certain business owners it should not be abused or wrongly claimed if a taxpayer does not qualify for it.
 See details on changed or expired tax laws.
-Similarly, promotors are encouraging taxpayers to erroneously claim the Credit for Federal Tax Paid on Fuels via Form 4136 when they do not qualify for it in order to increase their refund.

 e-File your returns online with eFile.com - the eFile platform only uses valid IRS tax code laws and generates the proper forms based on your entries.
 You will not be wrongly persuaded to inflate your refund like tax preparers and other third-parties may encourage you to do.